MetaMask/metamask-docs/snaps/features/cron-jobs.md

 ```

 :::tip Access data from cron jobs
-When accessing encrypted data from cron jobs using
+When accessing [encrypted data](data-storage.md#2-use-encrypted-storage) from cron jobs, MetaMask
-[`snap_manageState`](../reference/snaps-api.md#snap_managestate), MetaMask requires the user to
-enter their password if the wallet is locked.
+requires the user to enter their password if the wallet is locked.
 This interaction can be confusing to the user, since the Snap accesses the data in the background
 without the user being aware.